 A child’s first experience with socialization and the dynamics of a school setting is often in a preschool or a daycare.
 This experience sets the standard for all other interactions.
-Parents see media coverage related to sexual abuse in preschools and daycares and wonder if their toddler is in danger.
-Concerned parents are asking:
+The risk of sexual abuse at school is real, and our children in daycares and preschools are not immune.

 “What is my preschool doing to protect my child?”